Nikoott/TokenServer/README.md

 Node Server to create Dialog Flow Access Token which then is used to make API Calls

 ## About
-This is used as a workaround to avoid publishing confidential data to Github or any external hosting platform
+This is used as a workaround to avoid publishing confidential data to Github or any external hosting platform.

+A Node JS Server is being hosted locally on Port 4000 to generate tokens which can be used to connect to Google's Dialogflow Service.

 ## Requirements
 Node JS: https://nodejs.org/de/download/